 Is there a file size limit?

-With Creative Cloud desktop application, you can upload files up to 5 GB.
+With Creative Cloud for desktop app, you can upload files up to 5 GB.
 If you attempt to upload anything larger, you can see some unexpected errors.

 With the Creative Cloud website, you can upload files up to 1 GB.
 If you attempt to upload anything larger, you can see some unexpected upload failures.

-How do I quit the Creative Cloud application?
+How do I quit the Creative Cloud for desktop application?

-To quit the Creative Cloud desktop application, click the Gear icon located in the upper-right corner of the Creative Cloud Desktop application.
+To quit the Creative Cloud for desktop application, click the Gear icon located in the upper-right corner of the Creative Cloud for desktop application.

-If you want to relaunch the Creative Cloud Desktop application, you can locate it in the following locations:
+If you want to relaunch the Creative Cloud for desktop application, you can locate it in the following locations:

 Mac OS: /Applications/Adobe Creative Cloud/